swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 XCTest stops an affected test by throwing an Objective-C exception at the time the failure occurs.

-- Note: `continueAfterFailure` is not fully supported when using the [swift-corelibs-xctest](https://github.com/apple/swift-corelibs-xctest) library on non-Apple platforms.
+- Note: `continueAfterFailure` isn't fully supported when using the [swift-corelibs-xctest](https://github.com/apple/swift-corelibs-xctest) library on non-Apple platforms.